Stackelberg POMDP: A Reinforcement Learning Approach for Economic Design: Experiments in Non-Bayesian Settings

-This appendix integrates our experimental section by also considering the Escape game described in \citet{zhang19bi-level}, which we present in Figure~\ref{table:matrixGame1}.
-Here, the optimal leader action is row $C$.
-Indeed, if the leader chooses $C$, the follower responds with column $C$ and both follower and leader realize their maximum payoff.
-As we can see from Figure \ref{fig:matrixGame1}, the leader learns to play row C immediately, both when trained with MAPPO and PPO.
+In this section we give results for the {\em Escape} game in \citet{zhang19bi-level} described in Figure~\ref{fig:matrixGame1}.
+Here, the optimal leader action is to play row $C$.
+Indeed, if the leader chooses $C$, the follower responds with column $C$ and both follower and leader realize their maximum payoff. {This is also a Nash equilibrium, as is $(A,A)$ and $(B,B)$.} As we can see from Figure \ref{fig:matrixGame1}, the leader learns to play row C immediately, with both MAPPO and PPO used to solve the Stackelberg POMDP.